Xilinx/Vitis_Model_Composer/Setting_Signal_Size/README.md

 For example if you feed the kernel with 16 samples, you would want to set the output signal size to also 16 to both have a full variable-size signal
 (in case you want to view the signal on a scope) and also avoid memory overflows.

+# Conclusions
+:bulb: Inspect the AI Engine kernel code to decide on the size of the "Signal Size" property.

+:bulb: If possible avoid having a variable-size signal that is not full.

+:bulb: If you set the "Signal Size" parameter to smaller than what it should be, you may encounter buffer overflow.